Plastic Surgeon in Fort Worth, TX

 Reshaping your chin with implants can help create a more balanced appearance with your other facial features.
 Chin enhancement is commonly suggested for individuals getting rhinoplasty to achieve better facial harmony, as the size of the chin can either accentuate or diminish the apparent size of the nose and vice versa.

 A facelift can reverse the effects of aging, gravity, sun exposure, and stress by eliminating fat, tightening skin and muscles, and giving your face a rejuvenated, more youthful appearance.
-Many of our patients report looking 10 to 15 years younger after undergoing a facelift performed by a plastic surgeon in city, state from Paragon Plastic Surgery.
+Many of our patients report looking 10 to 15 years younger after undergoing a facelift performed by a plastic surgeon in Fort Worth, TX from Paragon Plastic Surgery.

 A neck lift is a surgical procedure that can smooth and tighten the skin on your neck to provide a more toned and youthful appearance.
 This procedure offers a drastic improvement to the appearance of your neck, and subtle changes to your overall appearance.